KasperDeng/jclouds-plugin/README.md

   2. Give name (based on jenkins env vars BUILD_TAG + BUILD_USER) for openstack instance.
   3. Offline the instance (based on jenkins env var slavePostAction: offline/destroy) and keep in openstack for further debug.
   4. Determine the resource usage in openstack when starting new instance
-     - Create some APIs in Jcloud.
+     - Create some APIs in JClouds.
 They are used for resource calculation.
        + getQuotaByTenant
        + getTotalUsageByTenant
        + getFlavorByFlavorId